 Harvey struggled mightily in 2016, for the first time ever, eventually finding out that he needed surgery for Thoracic Outlet Syndrome -- a condition that had caused numbness that he tried to pitch through.
 And the recovery from TOS surgery was one that left many more questions than answers.

 Since returning, Harvey has been a shell of himself.
 His velocity has dropped and risen, his location has been all over the place, and his secondary pitches (including the once-vaunted slider) have been ineffective.
 After his last two starts, Harvey has stood at his locker, dejected, looking nothing like the human tour de force he used to be.

-Matt Harvey, the Dark Knight moniker gone and #HappyHarveyDay no longer a thing, has a 6.60 ERA and 1.66 WHIP with just 64 strikeouts in 88 2/3 innings in 2017, while also having missed significant time due to a scapula injury.
+Matt Harvey, the Dark Knight moniker gone and #HappyHarveyDay no longer a thing, had a 6.70 ERA and 1.69 WHIP with just 67 strikeouts in 97 2/3 innings in 2017, while also missing significant time due to a scapula injury.
 There has been talk of him being non-tendered after the season, and even vitriol from some of his once-adoring fans.
 To that I ask, what has Harvey done wrong?